Is RIRA Really Electing RIOC Board Members?

-The drive to grab residents' attention long enough to waste time and energy in pursuit of a Maple Tree Group fantasy that should have been left in its grave is two-pronged in the most recent, error plagued WIRE.
+The drive to waste residents' time and energy in pursuit of a Maple Tree Group fantasy agenda, the kind of thing that usually only appeals to bored kids with not much else to do, that should have been left in its grave is two-pronged in a recent, error plagued WIRE.

-First, editor Briana Warsing announced, on the front page yet, "Date Set for RIOC Board Nominations," advancing a story pushed out of a weak-kneed Common Council by Joyce Short, gaining traction with only the Main Street WIRE, a publication so desperate for stories its other front page items include a conflict from July 31st, three Community Coalition meetings ago, and the belabored creation of a sign that really needed no more than a phone call to get done.
+First, editor Briana Warsing announced, on the front page yet, "Date Set for RIOC Board Nominations," advancing a story about a pointless exercise pushed through a spineless Common Council by Joyce Short.
+It, of course, got traction with the Main Street WIRE, a publication so desperate for stories its other front page items include a conflict from a July 31st Community Coalition meeting -- yes, July 31st, three meetings ago -- and the belabored creation of a sign that really needed no more than a phone call.

 Warsing quotes Short: “It was brought to our attention that filling the expired seats on the RIOC Board is on the Governor’s radar screen.”

 The Daily asked Short that very question.
 She didn't answer, not a surprise since the Common Council adheres to the Trump-like media censorship policy demanded by their vice president Sherie Helstien, last year.